-Located on the banks of the holy Bhagirathi River, Gangotri shrine is one of the four sacred Char Dham in Uttarakhand.
-Gangotri is preached at an elevation of about 3048 meters above sea level in the splendid Garhwal hills.
-With its classic charm, Gangotri entices devotees and thousands of local and international tourists every year.
-It is a great location for spiritual ecstasy and adventure enthusiasts who are on the lookout for thrill and excitement.
-Gangotri is the source of the holy river Ganges.
+Located on the banks of the holy Bhagirathi River, the Gangotri shrine is one of the four sacred Char Dham in Uttarakhand.
+Gangotri lies at an elevation of about 3,048 m above sea level in the Garhwal hills.
+The breathtaking beauty of Gangotri entices devotees and tourists with its classic charm.
+It is a great location for spiritual ecstasy and adventure enthusiasts looking for thrill and excitement.
+Moreover, it is the source of the holy river Ganges.

-Gangotri has a very interesting legend to be narrated, according to ancient Hindu mythology, Lord Shiva was pleased with King Bhagirath's penance.
-In keeping with his wishes, Ganga would descend on earth.
-However if River Ganges came down with all her might, it would spell disaster for the people of this earth.
-To prevent this Lord Shiva caught her in his locks.
-It is believed that only after Goddess Parvati has taken her daily bath in the river, does the river Ganges descend on earth.
+Gangotri has a very interesting legend associated with it.
+Lord Shiva was pleased with King Bhagirath's penance, according to ancient Hindu mythology.
+So in keeping with his wishes, Ganga would descend on earth.
+However, if River Ganges came down with all her might, it would spell disaster for the people of this earth.
+So to prevent this, Lord Shiva caught her in his locks.
+It is believed that only after Goddess Parvati has taken her daily bath in the river does the river Ganges descend on earth.

-The Shivling, where Lord Shiva met to receive Ganga, remains submerged for most of the months in the year and is visible only in early winter.
-The water level falls and the visitors can view the Shivling.
-Another legend narrates, here that the Pandavas performed the "Deva Yajna".
+The Shivling, where Lord Shiva met to receive Ganga, remains submerged for most of the months of the year and is visible only in early winter.
+The water level falls during this season and visitors can view the Shivling.
+Another legend narrates here that the Pandavas performed the "Deva Yajna".
 They did this to protect their people from any impending danger due to the great battle of Kurukshetra.

 Gangotri along with the Yamunotri, Badrinath, and Kedarnath forms the Chota Char Dham.
 Like other Chota Char Dhams, the Gangotri temple also closes during the winter season.
 During which the idol of the goddess is shifted to Ma Ganga temple in Mukhba village, which is located about 20 km downstream.
 The town Gangotri remains open from May and gets closed on the occasion of the Diwali festival.